jakatz87/Stock-Analysis/README.md

       End If
 ```

-And then we needed to increase the tickerindex variable to repeat the process for all the stocks before we end the i:
+And then we needed to increase the `tickerIndex` variable to repeat the process for all the stocks before we end the `i`:
 ```
 If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i + 1, 1).Value <> tickers(tickerIndex) Then